ferd78/OS-Assignments2/README.md

-# To run use the command
+# To run the file use:
 ```
 python task1.py <initial position> <request file>
 ```